Instructions for planting a tree.

 Tree planting is a great way to support local wildlife, whilst enhancing your garden.
 It is also easy to do if you follow these simple steps:

-1. Prepare your planting pit.
+1. Prepare your planting pit for tree planting.

 Assuming it is a bare rooted tree, the size of the roots should be assessed and the pit should be at least twice the radius of the root system.
 The depth should be a little deeper than the trees roots.
 You can measure this by locating where the root collar or the old soil level was and measuring between this and the bottom of the tree’s roots.
 Fork the edges of the pit to allow root penetration.